zceydas/ParametricEffortSelectionTask/README.md

 There can be 2 sessions to the experiment.
 On each session, different color of decks of cards are used for effort-level associations and on each session, different hand-rule mappings are used.

 ## Instructions
 Download the SeqPref folder and run the 'StudyWrapper.m' on Matlab (Psychtoolbox installed).
+Run as a function, this script sets path to the folder the function is stored and its subfolder (PsychtoolNeces).

-When prompted, enter Subject ID, indicate which session it is (whether it is Test or reTest) and indicate whether it is Learning or Decision Phase.
-Learning phase needs to come before the Decision Phase.
+When prompted, enter Subject ID, indicate which session it is (whether it is Test or reTest, e.g. drug sessions) and indicate whether it is Learning or Decision Phase.
+Learning phase needs to be performed before the Decision Phase with the same subject ID.

 The data is stored in 2 ways: 1) live updated in SeqPref.mat in the project folder under Results.Subject(subjectId), 2) saved as an excel file for each subject Id, Session, Phase and date.

 ## Contributing
 Fork this project and open a pull request.